Efficient Identification of Butterfly Sparse Matrix Factorizations: Identifiability in two-layer sparse matrix factorization

-In order to characterize the set $\unique(\Sigma_{\Omega})$ for $\Sigma_{\Omega}$ defined as in \eqref{eq:model-set-family-pairs} with $\Omega$ any family that is \emph{stable} by permutation, two non-degeneration properties were established for a pair of factors \cite{part1}, i.e. two necessary conditions for identifiability, involving their so-called \emph{column support}.
-The first non-degeneration property for identifiability of EMF in $\Sigma_{\Omega}$ thus requires the left and right factors to have \emph{the same column supports}.
-Define the set of pairs of factors with \emph{identical column supports} in $\Sigma_{\Omega}$ as
+To characterize $\unique(\Sigma_{\pair{S}})$ for $\Sigma_{\pair{S}}$ defined as in \eqref{eq:model-set-pair} with $\pair{S}$ any pair of supports, we first establish a non-degeneration property, i.e., a necessary condition for identifiability, involving the so-called \emph{column support}.
+Define the set of pairs of factors with \emph{identical}, resp.~\emph{maximal}, column supports in $\Sigma_{\pair{S}}$ as

-The second non-degeneration property for a pair of factors requires the column supports of the left and right factors to be ``maximal''.
-Define the set of pairs of factors with \emph{maximal column supports} in $\Sigma_{\Omega}$ as